 When Itachi Uchiha was four he watched people die in a world war.
 As Tobi said: "For a child, war is hell."
 He grew up under the pressure of being the Uchiha Clan prodigy while trying to maintain peace.
 At the prospect of his clan causing a rebellion, he received orders to murder them to maintain peace.
 After that, he developed a terminal illness, and chose to make his own little brother hate him... and yet he still died with a smile on his face.
 Death was probably the best thing that ever happened to that guy.
 And later, his little brother takes his eyes and he is resurrected as a zombie.
 Yes, even after he's dead, the Ninja world won't give him a break!

 Kakashi Hatake.
 At about age 6, father commits suicide.
 He only recovers normal human emotions through second traumatic loss for which he blames himself.
 He also happens to be the sole survivor of his original team.
 One of the Genin he trained defected from the village and joined a terrorist organisation.
 To twist the knife further, said student was very similar to Kakashi and declared that he intended to kill everyone in their village, including his remaining students and Kakashi himself.
 Kakashi is continually late because of visiting the grave/memorial stone of his dead teammate, for whom he feels responsible.
 His only moments of on-screen angsting are at the Third Hokage's funeral and a scene in which he visits the memorial after the failure to retrieve Sasuke and asks the dead Obito how much he has changed.
 His face when he gets to the site of Naruto and Sasuke's fight at the Valley of the End, too late again, is a study in pain and self-hatred.
-He later finds out that his "dead" teammate (the same one whose grave he's constantly visiting) is actually the Big Bad of the story.
-And it's revealed that he was forced to kill his other teammate Rin.
+He later finds out that his "dead" teammate (the same one whose grave he's constantly visiting) not only survived his "fatal" accident, but is actually the Big Bad of the story.
+And what happened to seal Obito's turn from Wide-Eyed Idealist to Diabolical Mastermind?
+Witnessing from the shadows as Kakashi was forced to kill Rin, their other teammate and the girl that Obito was in love with and asked him to protect.
 Considering all that he has gone through, he may very well be the most emotionally broken man in the story.

 Shikamaru Nara.
 First he gets to see his sensei, who is like a father figure to him, killed right before his eyes.
 This plays out over a coming of age arc where he recovers and gets revenge on Asuma's killers.
 Everything okay, right?
 Nope.
 After the Ninja Alliance arrives to help Naruto against the Madara, Obito, and the Juubi, his father Shikaku and Inoichi are killed after the Juubi launches an attack that destroys Alliance HQ.
 So the guy who got him over Asuma's death is now also dead.
 Only a day after he was forced with his team to fight and defeat a zombie Asuma.
 Nice.
 While Ino cries after learning the fate of her father, Shikamaru is stoic after a brief bit of emotion.